 Top Travel Fishing Rods

-Everyone would pick a one piece rod if they had the choice, but more often that not that just isn’t possible especially when you’re travelling to your fishing destination – think airplanes, hikes to the ocean, (maybe you’ll need a Spincast Reels For Saltwater), and compact car travel.
+Everyone would pick a one piece rod if they had the choice, but more often that not that just isn’t possible especially when you’re traveling to your fishing destination – think airplanes, hikes to the ocean, (maybe you’ll need a Spincast Reels For Saltwater), and compact car travel.
 Here are some of the best travel rods you can get that do a pretty dang good job of providing the sensitivity and strength you need to land your fish!

 Okuma Nomad Inshore Travel Rod – Check Current Price on Amazon